TOMS Start Something That Matters Fellowship

-Innovating the way TOMS engages their employees.
+Transforming the way TOMS engages employees

-“I didn’t just volunteer, I lobbied to be a mentor to Algae for Aid!
+“I didn’t just volunteer, I lobbied to be a matched with Algae for Aid!
 I have a great passion for utilization of algae as a future food and fuel source.
 Given my excitement for something as boring as algae, I’m willing to devote far more time to my team than what was called for in the program!” —Zander Collier, TOMS Mentor to Algae for Aid

-Building a movement with TOMS
+Building a movement for the future